apache/spark/docs/avro-data-source-guide.md

   </tr>
 </table>

-You can also specify the whole output Avro schema with the option <code>avroSchema</code>, so that Spark SQL types can be converted into other Avro types.
+You can also specify the whole output Avro schema with the option `avroSchema`, so that Spark SQL types can be converted into other Avro types.
 The following conversions is not by default and require user specified Avro schema:

 <table class="table">
   <tr><th><b>Spark SQL type</b></th><th><b>Avro type</b></th><th><b>Avro logical type</b></th></tr>